thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Navigate to the "Latest telemetry" tab.
 You should see the previously published "temperature" readings;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-4-ce.png
-        title: 'Close the device details tab and refresh the "Devices" page.
+        title: 'Close the device details tab and refresh the "Devices" table.
 The device state should be changed from "Inactive" to "Active".'

 step31:
     0: